 Delegates will be drawn from:

-Job roles include:
+Job roles include Heads of:

 Allied Market Research (AMR) is the market research and business consulting wing of Allied Analytics LLP based out of Pune in India with corporate centers across the world.
 The firm equips global enterprises as well as small and medium businesses with premier market intelligence.
 AMR, in collaboration with more than 200 industry experts and critics, strives to build an extensive reference database for its clients.
 This includes 1,800 syndicate and client-customized reports for all major industry verticals business segments.
 More than 900 focused reports are added each year that places end products and services at the niche of commercial success.